sara-salamat/queryspace-representation/README.md

 python train_bi_q2q.py
 ```
 ## Encode
 After training models, both corpus and queries need to be encoded and indexed.
 The corpus should be the ones that the model was trained on (either original MS Marco corpus or generated queries).
-The following command encodes the corpus (MS Marco), index it and save them in the folder.
+The following command encodes the corpus (MS Marco), index it (using [Faiss](https://github.com/facebookresearch/faiss)) and save them in the folder.
 ```
 python Encode.py --model_path model/save/path --collection_path path/to/data/folder --collection_name name/of/the/collection
 ```
-The encoded corpus should be indexed to be ready for the next steps.
-[Faiss](https://github.com/facebookresearch/faiss) is a library developed by Facebook for efiicient similarity search.

 ## Retrieve
 In order to retrieve documents and save run file, use the following command:
 ```
 python retrieve1000.py --model_path model/save/path --collection_path path/to/data/folder --collection_name name/of/the/collection
 ```
-## fuse run files
+## Fuse run files
 To fuse two run files, use the following command:
 ```
 python fuse_save.py --qrels path/to/msmarco/dev/qrels --run1 path/to/first/runfile --run2 path/to/second/runfile